frotrest/NewsPortal/README.md

 # NewsPortal — Modern News & Media Aggregator

-**NewsPortal** is a high-quality application that makes you stay informed and also real-time news aggregation platform that delivers only modern and real-time events on the entire world.
+**NewsPortal** is a high-quality application that makes you stay informed and furthermore real-time news aggregation platform that delivers only modern and real-time events on the entire world.
 The project focuses on strong state management, advanced routing synchronization via URL queries, and optimized data lifecycle handling.
 It serves as a strong demonstration of production-ready React patterns and strict frontend architecture.

 ---